canorve/CluSex/README.rst

 across a bright saturated star:

 .. image:: img/SatRegion.png

-   :alt: estimation of the size of a saturated star.
+.. estimation of the size of a saturated star.

 How it works